By The Bedford Citizen

 Community is central to Turner’s involvement as well.
 “Getting the word out about community events is tough these days with so many narrowly-focused options, each serving a small slice of Bedford’s potential audience.
 I am committed to making The Citizen Bedford a broad-based source for community news, the one sure place to find out what’s going on.”

-MacPhail, Turner and McCulloch have another thing in common—a grounding in the League of Women Voters of Bedford, where they gained an understanding of the building blocks necessary for creating a healthy democracy.
+MacPhail, Turner, and McCulloch have another thing in common—a grounding in the League of Women Voters of Bedford, where they gained an understanding of the building blocks necessary for creating a healthy democracy.
 Their work for the League’s Observer Corps gave them practice covering and reporting on meetings.
 “Without a reliable method of gathering unbiased information that leads first to understanding and then to civic engagement, the community doesn’t always have the tools to make decisions on important matters in town,” said MacPhail.

 In the coming months, with the help of the community, The Citizen will flesh out its content and grow to understand and meet Bedford’s need for news in its many forms.
 The co-founders invite residents to help shape The Citizen and to make it truly useful for those who live or work in town.
-If you enjoy writing about events or meetings; taking photographs of people, places and things; commenting about local issues; describing what your organization does; have experience setting up non-profit organizations or other have ideas about how to become involved, The Bedford Citizen is eager to hear from you.
+If you enjoy writing about events or meetings; taking photographs of people, places, and things; commenting about local issues; describing what your organization does; have experience setting up non-profit organizations or others have ideas about how to become involved, The Bedford Citizen is eager to hear from you.

 “The Bedford Citizen is for the community and by the community—that’s the foundation of what we’re doing,” said MacPhail.